Lucian Boz: Final decades

 Thanks to his fluency in French and English, Boz was hired by Air France as the head of its Australian office, while his wife found work at the French embassy in Canberra.
 During his time in this position, he published hundreds of articles about France's aviation and aerospace industry in Australian newspapers and magazines.
 He visited Israel on several occasions after 1969, including a complete tour in 1970.
 He was a member of the Australian Journalists Association, and the newspapers that featured his work included The Daily Telegraph, The Sydney Morning Herald and The Australian.
 In 1958, he was made a knight of the Ordre du Mérite Commercial, while in 1979, he was conferred a knighthood in the National Order of Merit.

 Because his commercial work kept him very busy, Boz had little time for cultural pursuits and could only read evenings and Sundays.
-However, after retiring in 1974, he resumed his engagement with literature, still displaying attachment toward his native land, organizing Australian conferences about Romanian culture, and publishing articles about writers such as Emil Cioran.
+However, after retiring in 1974, he resumed his engagement with literature, still displaying attachment toward his native land, organizing Australian conferences about Romanian culture, and publishing articles about Cioran and others.
 His frequent reviews of novels published during the interwar appeared as a book he edited himself in 1981, Anii literari '30.
 The book interested Romanian exile Mircea Eliade, a former participant on the literary scene described in Boz's book, who asked for a copy to be sent through his assistant, Mac Linscott Ricketts.
 Boz himself sent Anii literari '30 to literary colleagues in Communist Romania.
 He recalled having received positive messages from Ștefan Cazimir, Ovid Crohmălniceanu, Silvian Iosifescu, and Mircea Zaciu, but no reply at all from an older friend, Șerban Cioculescu.
 He also sent letters to his Romanian friends, both inside the country and in the anticommunist diaspora.
 Among the cultural figures with whom he carried on a correspondence were Cioran, Ionesco, Constantin Noica, Anton Dumitriu, and Nicolae Steinhardt.
 Noica at one point marveled at how good Boz's Romanian still was.
 By then, Boz had had a row with the exile publicist Ștefan Baciu, whose review Mele had hosted an antisemitic poem by César Tiempo.